6/14/2020

 Saul Martinez

 Okay.
-I guess maybe, you know, just getting more granular even than that, I guess if there's – if your baseline economic – you only use once in a year – if your baseline hasn't changed or even gotten, you know, maybe getting a little bit better, but you still have a high degree of uncertainty and potential in the range of outcomes, some of which are far worse, I would assume that your qualitative adjustments will factor that in in some way, shape, or form.
-Is that – and can you reflect it?
+Got it.
+I guess maybe, you know, just getting more granular even than that, I guess if there's, if your baseline economic, I know you only used one scenario, if your baseline hasn't changed or even gotten better, you know, maybe getting a little bit better, but you still have a high degree of uncertainty and potential in the range of outcomes, some of which are far worse, I would assume that your qualitative adjustments will factor that in in some way, shape, or form.
+Is that?
+That's right.

 speaker